ECRS/asuswrt-merlin-mods/README.md

 [10/19/16 12:37:50] <@RMerlin> So, have your scripts in others/ and symlink from /rom/yourscript to /jffs/scripts/yourscript [10/19/16 12:37:59] <@RMerlin> Symlink must be done by rc/jffs2.c
 </pre>

+## When adding new NVRAM values
+1. Also add the value to jffs/nvram-save/nvram-ecrs.ini
+2. Also add the value to nvram/setDefaults.sh